Dental Crowns in Poland

-Preparation of temporary crowns can be can be done in the dentist’s office while the permanent crowns are only made by a Dental Laboratory.
-Temporary crowns are used as a temporary replacement leaving time for the Dental Laboratory to prepare the permanent crown.
+Preparation of temporary crowns can be can be done in the dentist’s office while the permanent crowns are only made by a dental laboratory.
+Temporary crowns are used as a temporary replacement leaving time for the dental laboratory to prepare the permanent crown.
 The temporary crowns can be made of stainless steel or acrylic.

 How do I have to care for my temporary dental crown?

-The temporary dental crowns are a temporary solution installed for the time needed for the permanentcrown to be prepared.
+The temporary dental crowns are a temporary solution installed for the time needed for the permanent crown to be prepared.
 Our dentists recommend to take precautions for the time when the temporary crown is in use.
 You should avoid sticky and chewy food such as chewing gum or caramel as it could pull the crown off.
 You should also try to use the other side of the mouth in order not to put the temporary crown at risk.
 Most of the chewing should be done by the other side of the mouth, where the crown is not fitted.
 Any hard food such as raw vegetables can also harm your temporary crown, therefore you should try to avoid it as they can misplace or even break the crown.

 What issues can occur with a dental crown?

 - Sensitivity and Discomfort.
 The most popular problems encountered after fitting new crowns are discomfort and sensitivity, especially straight after the anesthesia has worn off.
-The patient can also be sensitive to the cold or hot food, especially if the crowned teeth has a nerve in it.
+The patient can be also sensitive to the cold or hot food, especially if the crowned teeth has a nerve in it.
 In such cases our dentists can recommend using a toothpaste designed for sensitive teeth.
 If the sensitivity or pain happens when you bite, it can mean that the crown is not properly adjusted to the tooth.
-You should then inform our dentist and your crown will be fitted.
+You should then inform your dentist and your crown will be fitted.

 - Chipped crown.
 Another problem that can happen to a porcelain crown is the risk of chipping.
 Depending on the size of the chip, various solutions can be applied.
 A small chip can be filled with composite resin without the need of crown removal.
 For a bigger chip, the patient may need the crown to be replaced.